kittenlogic/unsupervised-pleasures/_posts/2020-12-13-queer-ai-ultimate-fantasy-033.md

 A Credible Person.

-And that if we chose to be like that, we it would be okay.
+And that if we chose to be like that, we would be okay.

 And I was happy for a time.
 I was happy for a time.
 And I still am.
 Because today those days are over.
 I don't go to sleep anymore knowing that, boogeyman, that some radical group of kids was going to demonstrate and gun down those kids just because they were gay.

 But that's not our reality.
 My brother, Joe, is dead.
 And those kids just got killed.

-Listen, Jamey.
-You said something really nice about my cousin last night.
+Listen, you said something really nice about my cousin last night.
 He's really a swell guy.
 Don't get cute.
 Respect.

 Joe Shepard is a walking Super-Duper Tom Tucker.
 He's a product of the left-wing Super-Duper Tom Tucker Academy.

 Don't flatter yourself into thinking you're any more than slightly tainted by those toxic waters.
 There are plenty more like you.
 You probably think you're just like them.

-But, Tyler, I don't look like them.
+But, I don't look like them.

 You think being gay is like being Mexican, black, brown, or whatever?